RoboJackets/robocup-software/docs/source/contributing.rst

 .. note::

     A link to a edit a pull request is also automatically generated when the branch is pushed in the command line.
-You can also use this link to create the pull request.
+You can use this link to create the pull request.

 Pull Requests(PR)
 ~~~~~~~~~~~~~~~~~